tbjgolden/ainsley/README.md

 | milligram     |      `8,718` |     `2,295` |       `442` |          `90` |             `0.20` |
 | skeleton      |      `5,879` |     `1,630` |       `356` |          `84` |             `0.24` |

+## Ideas for ways to use it

+- Use the interactive online tool to fetch configs and flatten
+- Use Webpack with `ainsley-loader` to write your config in a `.ainsley` file
+- Use the Babel macro `ainsley/macro` for toolchains that don't allow Webpack config modifications (e.g. Create React App, Next.js, Gatsby)
+- Using a framework without Babel macros - use embed directly
+- Moving a project from CSS to `ainsley` - embed and gradually migrate
+- Moving a project from SASS to `ainsley` - compile, embed and gradually migrate

 ## Contributors

 ### Code Contributors